 Step Two

-Lock on the lid and set the time to 8 minutes at high pressure.
+Lock on the lid and set the cook time to 6 minutes at high pressure.

 Step Three

-Once the cooking time is complete, let the pressure come down for 10 minutes, then release the rest of the pressure.
+Once the cooking time is complete, let the pressure come down for 10 minutes using the natural release, then release the remaining pressure by using the quick release with the venting position set to vent.

 Step Four